Board of Directors

 San Marino, CA 91108

 Mary Connor taught Asian Studies and United States history for 35 years in the Los Angeles area.
 She is the author of The Koreas: A Global Studies Handbook (ABC-CLIO, 2002), a response to the need for a high school reference book and text on Korean history and culture.
-She is the founder of the Korea Academy for Educators (KAFE) and co-director of seminars and workshops at the Korean Cultural Center, Los Angeles.
+She is the editor of Asia in Focus: The Koreas (ABC-CLIO, 2009), a reference book and textbook that covers the history and culture of both Koreas.
+She is the co-founder of the Korea Academy for Educators (KAFE) and director of seminars and workshops at the Korean Cultural Center, Los Angeles.

 Connor has received national and local recognition for her efforts to improve teaching about Asia.
 She has received prestigious fellowships: the Keizai Koho Center Fellowship to Japan (1997) and two Korea Society Fellowships (2000 and 2004).
 She is the recipient of the Peace Corps Association Global Educator Award (2002) and the Tachau Award (2005), the only award given to a pre-collegiate teacher by the Organization of American Historians.
+In 2007, Connor received a Certificate of Appreciation from the Korean Consulate General in Los Angeles for her efforts to promote Korean culture to public and private school teachers and for the outstanding achievements of the seminar program.
 The Los Angeles Forerunners Lions Club has twice honored Connor for her efforts to educate teachers about Korean history and culture and the Korean American experience.

 Helie Lee,